shor-ty/meshQuality/Readme.md

 > foamGet age

-Now open the file and change the type to `meshQuality` and remove the *nCorr* entry
+Now open the file (`system/age`) and change the type to `meshQuality` and remove the `nCorr` entry.
+Finally, rename the file

+> mv system/age system/meshQuality

 ## Parameters ##
 The function object writes different fields.
-One can adjust them by setting the following keywords into the meshQuality file (foamGet).
+One can adjust them by setting the following keywords into the meshQuality file.
 By default, all fields are written:

  * writeCellVolume